martinmugnier/martinmugnier.github.io/_pages/about.md

 **NEW!**

-- 18/09/2020: Our paper "Fixed Effects Binary Choice Models with Three or More Periods" with X. D'Haultfœeuille and L. Davezies is now on arXiv [arXiv:2009.08108] !
+- 18/09/2020: Our paper "Fixed Effects Binary Choice Models with Three or More Periods" with X. D'Haultfœuille and L. Davezies is now on arXiv [arXiv:2009.08108] !